Subtransmission Grid Control via Online Feedback Optimization: Results

 \subsection{The Effect of the Approximations}

-When designing the controller in Section~\ref{sec:OFO_design} we assumed that the sensitivity $\nabla_u h(u,d)$ and the derivative of the cost function $\nabla f(u,y)$ are not perfectly known, which is always the case in a practical application.
+As discussed in Section~\ref{sec:OFO_design}, the sensitivity $\nabla_u h(u,d)$ and the derivative of the cost function $\nabla f(u,y)$ are not perfectly known for the benchmark under study, which is always the case in a practical application.
 This imperfection affects the optimality of the time-varying state the controller is tracking.
-To analyze the sub-optimality we run our \ac{OFO} controller for \emph{Optimal and Safe Curtailment} again but with perfect information about the sensitivity and derivative of the cost function at every time step.
+To analyze the sub-optimality the \ac{OFO} controller for \emph{Optimal and Safe Curtailment} is run again but with perfect information about the sensitivity and derivative of the cost function at every time step.
 The main difference is in the usage of reactive power and the tap changers, see Figure~\ref{fig:optimality}.
 The active power curtailment however is very similar.
 This is because the approximation of the derivative of the cost function with respect to curtailment is highly accurate as well as the sensitivity of the line flows with respect to the curtailment (those are PTDFs).
-Overall, 91.14\% of the available wind power can be used.
+Note, that the effectiveness of using a constant sensitivity matrix is not always guaranteed.
+Overall, 91.5\% of the available wind power can be used, which is slightly higher than what was achieved with approximate modeling information (88.9\%, see Section~\ref{ssec:resultscurtailment}).
 This is mostly due to using the reactive power capabilities to reduce reactive power flows on the saturated lines and therefore freeing up capacity for active power flows.
 Also, the reactive power capabilities are used to reduce reactive power flows in general to lower the losses in the grid.
-Again, we want to highlight that the suboptimality under model mismatch does not arise from the method but is fundamental to the problem of making decisions based on inaccurate information.
-Nevertheless, \ac{OFO} guarantees constraint satisfaction in steady-state while other methods do not.
+Note, that the effectiveness of using a constant sensitivity matrix is not always guaranteed.
+Again, it is highlighted that the suboptimality under model mismatch does not arise from the method but is fundamental to the problem of making decisions based on inaccurate information.
+Nevertheless, \ac{OFO} guarantees constraint satisfaction in steady-state.